rahulrai-in/microserviceswithazure/Samples/EventSourcing.md

 You can clone\download the code sample for this pattern from this link: https://github.com/PacktPublishing/Microservices-with-Azure/tree/master/Chapter%208

 ## Scenario
-Sagas are used to build workflows in Microservices.
-In this sample, we will create a simple leave management system workflow.
-Assume, that an organization has an automated leave management system.
-Every employee who requests a leave needs to get approval from the Line Manager and the Human Resource (HR) official.
-The leave approval systems of the Line Manager and the HR are fully automated Microservices which are capable of communicating over HTTP.

-The approval of leave requires the approval of first the Line Manager and then the HR personnel.
-These might be complex systems in an organization, but in our scenario, they are lenient and approve all the leave requests.
+Event Sourcing pattern allows you to store state of an object as it proceeds through a workflow.
+This operations is highly useful in scenarios where you want to recreate state or want to audit the state change.
+In this sample, we will create a concert of Microservices that make an e-Commerce system.
+Together these services will track the life of an article from the time it enters the inventory to the time it reaches the customer.
+The following are the participant Microservies in the system.

+1. Inventory Microservice: This service is responsible for ingesting an item into the warehouse and maintaining the warehouse inventory database.
+2. Customer Microservice: This service is responsible for purchase of an item and also for obtaining customer confirmation that the item reached the customer location.
+3. Shipping Microservice: This service manages shipment delivery and redelivery in case of failed delivery attempt.
+4. Audit Microservice: This service manages auditing the lifetime of any item.

 ## Solution
 One of the Microservices in the Saga drives the workflow.
 In our solution that service is the **Leave Saga Service**.
 There are two other participant Microservices in the solution, namely the **Line Manager Leave Approval Service** and the **HR Leave Approval Service**, which provide approvals to a leave request.
 The following diagram illustrates the three Microservices working in concert.